 In a 2011 article in Creative Research Journal, data showed that although IQ scores have risen since 1990, creative thinking scores have decreased significantly.

 In an education class I took, we learned about the importance of unstructured playtime for adolescents.
 This time allows young students to gain independence, and develop in so many ways—cognitively, physically, and emotionally.
-In order to be equipped to enter “the real world” students need more than drilled-in arithmetic lessons and the dates of every historical battle.
+In order to enter “the real world” students need more than drilled-in arithmetic lessons and the dates of every historical battle.

 They need freedom, creativity, and acceptance!